graalpurity/PyCraft/README.md

 * [Discord RPC Wrapper](https://github.com/Lachee/discord-rpc-csharp)
 * [VAMemory](https://vivid-abstractions.net/)
 # Errors
-If you find yourself with an error within the project itself, such as a missing reference, the project can be broken.
-You can create a new project and add in the files into your new project, this will usually fix errors
+If you find yourself with an any error(s) It's probably an error within the project itself, such a missing a reference or the project itself being broken.
+Some methods of fixing these could be, adding the missing references or making sure all references are updated, if these fail to fix your issue(s), try making a new windows forms project and adding the required dependencies and references to your new solution.

 # Contriubutors/Helpers
 * [Null 774](https://github.com/null774) helped redesign the ui, helped clean up the code base